Convergence (journal)

-Convergence: The International Journal of Research into New Media Technologies is a quarterly peer-reviewed academic journal that covers the fields of communications and media.
-The current editors are Sarah Aitkinson (King's College London) and Helen Kennedy (Brighton University).
+Convergence: The International Journal of Research into New Media Technologies is a Q1-ranked (ranking by Scimago) quarterly peer-reviewed academic journal that covers the fields of communications and media.
+The current editors are Sarah Aitkinson (King's College London) and Helen Kennedy (University of Nottingham).
 It was founded in 1995 by Julia Knight and Alexis Weedon (University of Bedfordshire) who edited volumes 1-23.
 The journal set the agenda for research the social and cultural implications of the new media technologies.
 First published by John Libbey Media, and then The University of Luton Press, it is now published by SAGE Publications.

-It has published research by Amy Bruckman, dana boyd, Mette Mortensen, Simone Murray, Kate Pullinger, T.L.
-Taylor, M Whiteman, Andre Caron, Jay Bolter, Henry Jenkins, Mark Deuze, amongst others.
+It has published research by Amy Bruckman, danah boyd, Larissa Hjorth, Stine Lomborg, Mette Mortensen, Simone Murray, Kate Pullinger, T.L.
+Taylor, M Whiteman, Andre Caron, Jay Bolter, Henry Jenkins, Annette Markham, Mark Deuze, amongst others.

 Abstracting and indexing

 The journal is abstracted and indexed in: